Forgery Crimes

 Under Florida Statute §831.01, forgery is committed when a person “falsely makes, alters, forges or counterfeits … an order … for money … with intent to injure or defraud any person…” So for those prosecutions, the state needs evidence to show who committed the forgery itself, including a confession, witness testimony, or handwriting analysis.

-Keep in mind that crimes of uttering a forged instrument and forgery are separate and distinct from each other.
-Credible evidence must be presented to establish beyond a reasonable doubt that the person who uttered the forged check, is also the person who forged it.
+Keep in mind that the crimes of uttering a forged instrument and forgery are separate and distinct.
+Credible evidence must be presented to establish beyond a reasonable doubt that the person who uttered the forged check is also the person who forged it.

 Joint Investigations with the Postal Inspector’s Office

 Charges for forgery of a State of Florida or U.S. Treasury check can be prosecuted in either state or federal court.
-The state and federal investigators have concurrent jurisdiction in many of these cases.
+State and federal investigators have concurrent jurisdiction in many of these cases.

 Read more about criminal investigations by Postal Inspectors in Florida.